-You’ll spend 2 days with the family on the island and help them with everyday activities such as going fishing with the locals at sunrise or helping them to harvest the reeds.
+You’ll spend 2 days with the family on the island and help them with everyday activities such as going fishing with the locals at sunrise or helping them harvest the reeds.

-We actually just spent a lot of time chatting to them and learning about their culture, traditions and way of life.
+We actually just spent a lot of time chatting with them and learning about their culture, traditions and way of life.
 I really appreciated the time they had taken out to spend with us.

 They also dressed us up in their traditional brightly coloured dress that they wear every day, which was so much fun we spent most of the afternoon wearing it!

 You’ll have your own private cosy bungalow on the island, 3 meals a day (simple but healthy and delicious!) and even a nice hot shower on the island!

-I like when I am backpacking round a country to really spend time with the local people and experience the culture, and not just see places to tick them off like many tourists.
+I like when I am backpacking around a country to really spend time with the local people and experience the culture, and not just see places to tick them off like many tourists.

 Only a few of the floating islands offer a homestay, Uros Khantati being one of them.
 Here is the link to the website of the family we stayed with on Uros Khantati.

-Like this post?
+Like this post on Lake Titicaca’s Floating Islands?
 Pin it for later!